 LEGO Voyagers (2025) – Puzzle-Platform Co-Op, Release, Systems & What It Truly Brings

-If you thought LEGO games were just about licensed characters and big IPs, LEGO Voyagers is here to turn that expectation upside down.
-Dropping on September 15, 2025, from Light Brick Studio and Annapurna Interactive, this game takes two simple bricks on a journey of friendship, cooperation, and creative puzzles in beautifully lego-built worlds.
-It may be modest in scale, but it aims to deliver big emotion, gentle challenge and an experience that’s as much about shared discovery as it is about gameplay.
-Let’s dive into everything you need to know before launch — from systems, controls, visuals, pros and cons, plus whether it has what it takes to become an all-time favorite.
+If you thought LEGO games were just about licensed characters and big IPs, then LEGO Voyagers is here to prove you wrong.
+Out September 15, 2025, from Light Brick Studio and Annapurna Interactive, in this game two average bricks go on an adventure of friendship, teamwork and innovation through beautiful lego-based worlds.
+That might be on a small scale, but it’s looking to pack an emotional punch, to offer gentle challenge and an experience that’s as much about discovering together as playing.
+Let’s have a look at everything you need to know prior to launch — including systems, controls, visuals and pros and cons along with whether it has the requisite staying power to become an all-time favorite.

 Release Date, Platforms & Availability